EdoardoGiancarli/TorVergata_MSThesis/README.md

 # Content
 1. PyDRN: script for the denoiser CNN initialisation and study
 2. DnsResNet_Prova1: script in which the denoiser is called, trained and analyzed
+3. Denoiser_performance_test: script for some tests on the denoiser (to study the efficiency)
-3. PyDeep: script for the classifier CNN initialisation and study
+4. PyDeep: script for the classifier CNN initialisation and study